-We all know that we should be trying to eat more ‘seasonally’; food in season is often fresher, tastier and more nutritious than food consumed out of season (which has to shipped thousands of miles, too).
+We all know that we should be trying to eat more ‘seasonally’ where we can.
+Eating local produce when it’s in season is fresher, tastier and more nutritious than food consumed out of season (which has to shipped or flown thousands of miles).

 But how easy is it to do?

 To simplify it a bit, these monthly blog posts share a list of what’s in season each month – and add some local restaurants / cafes who are putting seasonal specials on the menu, right now.

 Veg-wise, pumpkins obviously steal the show in October!
 But don’t be fooled, there is lots to choose from at this time of year, including: artichokes, beetroot, broccoli, butternut squash, carrots, celery, celeriac, the last of the courgettes and fennel, kale, kohlrabi, leeks, parsnips, the last of the peas and peppers, potatoes, shallots, sweetcorn, swedes and turnips.